Glasti1/unraid-plex-backup-fine-tuning/README.md

 My backups go to `/mnt/user/backups/plex/`

-> Note: match these paths to your setup

 - Press `SAVE CHANGES`

 To backup the important Plex data:

 - Click `ADD NEW SCRIPT` and give it a name.
 I call it `backup_plex_dbs`
-- Copy and paste this script in there.
+- Copy and paste the this script in there. https://github.com/SpartacusIam/unraid-scripts/blob/master/backup_plex_dbs

 > NOTE: you only need 1x `#!/bin/bash`, otherwise it wont work

-https://github.com/SpartacusIam/unraid-scripts/blob/master/backup_plex_dbs
+- Change the following paths to the match your paths:

 `#Set Appdata Directory (must include trailing /) plexdbDirectory='/PATH/TO/YOUR/PLEX/DATABASES/DIRECTORY/'`

 In my example `/mnt/disks/plex/appdata/plex/app/Plex\ Media\ Server/Plug-in\ Support/Databases/`

-> Note: match these paths to your setup

 `#Set Backup Directory (must include trailing /) backupDirectory='/PATH/TO/YOUR/BACKUP/DIRECTORY/'`

 My backups go to `/mnt/user/backups/plex/plexdb/`

-> Note: match these paths to your setup

 - Press `SAVE CHANGES`